China stock exchanges step up crackdown on short-selling

 "In order to comply with urgent changes in exchange rules and control business risks, as of today we are temporarily halting our short selling business," Citic said in a statement.

-The CSI300 index .CSI300 of blue chip Shanghai and Shenzhen stocks closed 3.1 percent higher.
-The Shanghai Composite Index .SSEC jumped 3.7 percent to 3,756.54 points - still well off the 4,500 target set by Beijing as its benchmark for a return of market confidence.
+The CSI300 index .CSI300 of blue chip Shanghai and Shenzhen stocks rose 1.2 percent at the end of the morning session.
+The Shanghai Composite Index .SSEC gained 1.3 percent to 3,671.49 points - still well off the 4,500 target set by Beijing as its benchmark for a return of market confidence.

-The China Securities Regulatory Commission (CSRC) has declared war on "malicious" short-sellers and is also scrutinizing the use of automated trading strategies favored by hedge funds to profit from market volatility.
+The China Securities Regulatory Commission (CSRC) has declared war on "malicious" short-sellers and is also scrutinizing the use of automated trading strategies favoured by hedge funds to profit from market volatility.

 On Monday, it froze a trading account linked to Citadel Securities, a unit of the U.S. group that also owns hedge fund Citadel LLC - the first time in the crackdown that a foreign firm confirmed one of its Chinese accounts had been suspended.